brucestull/technology-and-perceptibility/README.md

 ### TAP - Technology and Perceptibility
 [Link to deployment of TAP](https://technology-and-perceptibility.herokuapp.com/)

+* NOTE: This project is being archived and development is being ceased.
+Will post a link to a new and improved project when it is available.
+This repo will remain as an example of the author's previous work.

 #### Project Management Pages:
 * [Project: TAP - Technology and Perceptibility](https://github.com/brucestull/technology-and-perceptibility/projects/2)
 * [1.
 Minimum Viable Product](https://github.com/brucestull/technology-and-perceptibility/milestone/1)